claireij/producn_ts/README.md

 - **Question Tree**: An interactive tool that helps musicians identify and solve specific issues by answering a series of guided questions.
 - **Blog**: A collection of articles covering a wide range of topics, tips, and advice for musicians.
 - **FAQs Page**: A dedicated page answering common questions to help users quickly find the information they need.
-- **User-Friendly Interface**: Built with Next.js to ensure a seamless and responsive user experience.
+- **Login, Registration and Profil**: Authentication setup with protected pages available only through the login
+- **Payment with Paypal**
 - **Data Management**: Utilizes Sequelize and MySQL for efficient data storage and retrieval.
+- **Reusable Components**: Highly reusable components (such as Form, Menu) to be found in `components/_general` to unify the look, ensure clean code and simplify the work of developers.

 ## Technologies Used